80 Simple Elf Ideas For Toddlers

 Looking for more elf inspired fun to share with your little ones?
 You’ll love these easy elf activities this Christmas

-Our elf on the shelf scenes are created by the In The Playroom team x Dall-e 3 for inspiration purposes.
+Some of our elf scenes are created by the In The Playroom team x Dall-e 3 for inspiration purposes.
 If you would like to feature any of these scenes on your website or social media, please credit with a back link to this article.

 Website | + posts